SaiKiranBondi/Get-Set-Interview/README.md

 *   **Operating Systems:** In-depth coverage of fundamental OS concepts, including processes, threads, CPU scheduling, synchronization, deadlocks, memory management, the kernel, and inter-process communication.
 It also delves into Linux-specific topics like the file system, core commands, and shell scripting.
 *   **Computer Networks:** A thorough exploration of networking principles, from the OSI and TCP/IP models to the intricacies of the data link, network, transport, and application layers.
 It also covers wireless networking, security, and troubleshooting.
+*   **DBMS and SQL:** A detailed section covering database fundamentals, core SQL concepts, table joins, data manipulation, database design, and advanced SQL.
+It includes 25 SQL questions with solutions and 15 common DBMS questions with solutions.
 *   **Interview Checklist:** A comprehensive checklist to track your progress across all essential topics, ensuring you cover all your bases before the interview.

 ## Key Features

 *   **Structured Learning:** The content is logically organized into modules, making it easy to navigate and study.
 *   **In-depth Explanations:** Each topic is explained in detail, providing a solid theoretical foundation.
+*   **Practical Questions:** Includes a set of 25 curated SQL questions and 15 DBMS questions with solutions to solidify your understanding and prepare you for real-world scenarios.
 *   **Visualizations:** The notes are supplemented with diagrams and visual aids to help you grasp complex concepts more easily.

 ## Future Updates